 SUPERVISION RECEIVED AND EXERCISED

-Receives immediate supervision from management or supervisory positions, and may receive functional and technical supervision from clerical and secretarial personnel.
+Receives general supervision from management or supervisory positions, and may receive functional and technical supervision from clerical and secretarial personnel.

 EXAMPLES OF ESSENTIAL DUTIES

 Essential duties may include, but are not limited to, the following: